cheerful/freckle-apidocs/content/v2/oauth.md

 client_id
 : *Required* **string**
-: The client ID you received from Freckle when you registered : Example: `client_id=abcdefghi1234`
+: The client ID you received from Noko when you registered : Example: `client_id=abcdefghi1234`

 response_type